-- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and Practical separately). - ▲ No division shall be awarded in Semesters I to III. - ★ Whenever a candidate appears for a due paper examination, she will do so according to the syllabus in force. - ▲ A candidate not appearing in any examination/absent in any paper of term end Semester shall be considered as having DUE in those papers.
+- ▲ For passing, a candidate shall have to secure at least 40% marks in each course (Theory and Practicalseparately). - ▲ No division shall be awarded in Semesters I to III. - ▲ Whenever a candidate appears for a due paper examination, she will do so according to the syllabus inforce. - ▲ A candidate not appearing in any examination/absent in any paper of term end examination shall beconsidered as having DUE in those papers.